 During most weeks a group quiz will be given.
 Only one quiz per group will be scored with each group member receiving the same score.
 It is expected that all group members contribute to quiz responses and that all answers are fully explained.
 Notes are not allowed for quizzes, but approved calculators are allowed.

-Entry-level switching The Department of Mathematics allows students within entry level mathematics courses (i.e., 010, 020, 104, 106, 108, 109, 111, 112, 113, 114, or 246) to move up to a higher numbered course during the first two weeks of a semester or move down during the first three weeks.
+Entry-level switching The Department of Mathematics allows students within entry-level mathematics courses (i.e., 010, 020, 104, 109, 112, 114, or 246) to move up to a higher numbered course during the first two weeks of a semester or move down during the first three weeks.
 Please contact the instructor for more details.

 The UW-Eau Claire Liberal Education (LE) Core curriculum serves as a strong foundation for all of our academic programs.
 Our LE Core embodies the Power of [AND] in its design.
 It has been developed to ensure that you acquire the knowledge AND skills AND responsibility that you will need to actively engage in a global society.
 Through meeting the requirements of the LE Core you will develop the ability to think critically, creatively and independently.
 You will learn to integrate and apply your knowledge and develop values essential to becoming a constructive global citizen.
 The outcomes will empower you and prepare you to deal with complexity, diversity, and change in multiple settings.
-They will also develop highly marketable skills and lead to life-long learning and civic engagement (see https://www.uwec.edu/ULEC/Liberal-Education-Framework-Learning-Outcome-and-Rubrics.htm).
+They will also develop highly marketable skills and lead to life-long learning and civic engagement (see LE Learning Outcomes and Rubrics).

-Student Accommodations Any student who has a disability and is in need of classroom accommodations, please contact the instructor and the Services for Students with Disabilities Office in Centennial Hall 2106 to determine accommodations before contacting the instructor.
+Student Accommodations Any student who has a disability and is in need of classroom accommodations should contact the instructor and the Services for Students with Disabilities Office in Centennial Hall 2106 at the beginning of the semester.